borisdj/borisdj.github.io/_pages/about.md

 title: "About"
 ---

+Interested in:<br>
+BlockChain, Bitcoin, Monetary,<br>
-Interested in BlockChain, Bitcoin, Global monetary systems, Self-Sustanability, Electrification of Transport, Space Colonisation...<br>
+Self-Sustanability, Electrification of Transport, Space Colonisation...<br>
 Engineering Issues and Challenges of Opportunities.